 Hostel amenities generally consist of basic necessities such as water, electricity, security, laundry services, internet access, cafeterias, parking spaces, health services, and wardrobes.
-According to Sa'ad (2021), students require a comfortable environment to unwind after classes in order to fully engage in lectures and other school activities.
+According to Habu B. (2021), students require a comfortable environment to unwind after classes in order to fully engage in lectures and other school activities.
 Ensuring the availability, upkeep, and proper management of these hostel amenities is essential for students' academic success.

 Universities across the country must prioritize providing sufficient and functional amenities to improve student hostel life and enhance the overall university experience.
 Georger (2017) and Rahman et al. (2020) highlighted the crucial role that well-maintained hostel accommodations play in helping students attend lectures, participate in school activities, and carry out research.
-Improving the quality of life in student hostels requires addressing key issues related to the availability and distribution of suitable accommodations.
-Consequently, this study aims to assess the condition of hostel amenities to determining its effects on students' academic performance.

-2.0 Literature Review
+Literature Review